PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step04_storage_and_privateendpoints.md

 The main reason to use the CLI instead of the Portal is that the Web UI only supports key-based SAS tokens, not user delegation SAS (`--as-user`).
 This is a limitation in Azure, not a feature gap.
 If you want a SAS token tied to your Microsoft Entra ID, you must use the CLI.
 Do note that the `--as-user` supports a maximum of 7 days.

-## 4.6 - Validate Access from VM
+## 4.6 - Validate the Access from VM

-SSH or RDP into the VM via Bastion.
+SSH or RDP into the VM via Bastion, I recommend SSH.

 - Install PowerShell to access blob using SAS
 - Create a testfile.txt